Peaceful Warrior Album Cover

 Peaceful Warrior

-Hannah Rose Platt’s renown research skills and the sublime songcraft of Nadine Yomi enabled me to bring the song cycle together at this point, to voice the ‘message’ of this narrative.
-As a director of the F List and gender/music researcher, I feel clear that my place is to lobby for equality in the making of art and specifically music.
-This song explores why that matters and is inspired directly by ‘Rage Becomes Her’ by Soraya Chemaly.
+Hannah Rose Platt’s renown research skills and the sublime songcraft of Nadine Yomi enabled me to bring the song cycle together at this point, to voice the ‘message’ of this entire narrative.
+As a director of the F List, a leader in music education and a gender/music researcher, I feel clear that how I can make a difference is to lobby for equality in the making of art, and specifically music.
+This song explores why that matters and is inspired directly by ‘Rage Becomes Her’ by Soraya Chemaly taking her phrase ‘Wise Anger’ for the chorus.

 Love: The Ultimate Weapon

+The Ultimate Weapon.
 To some extent this song cycle is dystopian as we move through war and destruction in songs 4 and 5.
-This final song restores peace and truth, and importantly brings love and human connection back to the fore.
+This final song restores peace and truth and importantly brings love and human connection back to the fore.
 I was inspired by the TV drama ‘Years and Years’ to create an omnipotent female voice who takes control post destruction, to restore balance to humanity.
 This is my vision of a positive future where everyone is equal.

 Join our mailing list